1990

 it's just that ours, or particularly Martin's is a little specialized.

 It's no bad thing to be dark once in a while.
-Radio 1 don't particularly
+Radio 1 doesn't particularly

 want to play us but they're forced to because of our following.
 It's good